 In 1903/4 Major J.E.
 Pink Mayor of Portsmouth presented the Inter Port Cup to the Royal Navy Football Association.
 The first Inter Port Cup competition winners were Portsmouth who in 1905 defeated Devonport 4-0 at Fratton Park Portsmouth.
 With the exception of the War years 1914-1918 & 1939-1944 this competition was played annually until 1946.
 Then in 1947 changes within the Royal Navy particularly were Command structures were concerned, the Inter Port competition was renamed the Inter Command competition.
 This allowed for the introduction of Naval Air Command & for Chatham & Devonport to be renamed NORE & Plymouth Commands respectively.

-The six participating teams are Eastern Region, Western Region, Naval Air Command, Northern Region, Royal Marine & Royal Navy U23's.
+As of 2021 the six participating teams are Eastern Region, Western Region, Naval Air Command, Northern Region, Royal Marines & Royal Navy U23's.